News

 Intertek CEA Audit Prevents Unsafe Equipment from Reaching Client and Reveals Supplier Misconduct

-This article highlights how Intertek CEA’s audit prevented defective battery cabinets from reaching a project site and exposed the supplier’s resale of unsafe equipment.
+Case Study: Intertek CEA’s audit prevents defective battery cabinets from reaching a project site and exposes the supplier’s resale of unsafe equipment.
 The case underscores the importance of independent quality oversight.

 28% of Energy Storage Systems Show Fire Suppression Issues during 2024 Factory Inspections